taikedz/dockervisor/README.md

 A tool for managing Docker images, containers, and rollback.

+## Features

+* start/stop latest container using the image name - let dockervisor manage container instances
+* mark specific container as "stable" - rollback after running a new container when needed
+* ensure every container for a given image uses the same data volumes

 Dockervisor allows you to start and stop containers by specifying the image name, instead of individual container names.
-Any one image controlled by dockervisor can only have one container running.
+Any one image managed by dockervisor can only have one container running.

 Dockervisor ensures that all containers started by dockervisor use the same port exposures and volume mounts, using a `dcv-$IMAGENAME` file.